| Procedure

 to select the mac volume just like you did before.
 The MB amount

--From the same volume drag only the folder(s) to the ISO window
+of the entire drive will appear under the Mac label/button. -From the same volume drag only the folder(s) to the ISO window

 that you want viewable to someone using the CD on a PC.
 If you want